hashicorp/private-terraform-enterprise/README.md

 There are two reasons for splitting the deployment into two stages:
 1. The main reason is that some users are not allowed to provision their own VPC, subnets, and security groups.
 Splitting the deployment allows those users who are allowed to provision all required AWS resources to first deploy the network and security group resources and the PTFE source bucket from the [network](./examples/aws/network) directory, copy the IDs of the VPC, subnets, and security groups into a terraform.tfvars file in the [aws](./examples/aws) directory, and then deploy the rest of the resources.
 1. The second reason is that some users want to be able to "repave" their PTFE instances periodically, meaning that they will destroy the instances and recreate them (possibly with a new AMI).
-These users need to create the PTFE source bucket and then place the PTFE software, license file, and possibly settings files in it before they run the Terraform code in the second stage.
+These users need to create the PTFE source bucket and then place the PTFE software and license file in it before they run the Terraform code in the second stage.

 ## Description of the User Data Script that Installs PTFE
-During the second stage, a user data script generated from a template (either [user-data-ubuntu.tpl](./examples/aws/user-data-ubuntu.tpl) or [user-data-rhel.tpl](./examples/aws/user-data-rhel.tpl)) is run on each instance to install Docker and PTFE on it and to initialize the PostgreSQL database and S3 bucket if that has not already been done.
+During the second stage, a user data script generated from one of four templates ([user-data-ubuntu-online.tpl](./examples/aws/user-data-ubuntu-online.tpl), [user-data-ubuntu-airgapped.tpl](./examples/aws/user-data-ubuntu-airgapped.tpl). [user-data-rhel-online.tpl](./examples/aws/user-data-rhel-online.tpl), or [user-data-rhel-airgapped.tpl](./examples/aws/user-data-rhel-airgapped.tpl)) is run on each instance to PTFE on it and to initialize the PostgreSQL database and S3 bucket if that has not already been done.
+The online scripts also install Docker.
 Since the user data script is templated, all relevant PTFE settings, whether entered in the terraform.tfvars file or computed by Terraform, are passed into it before it is run when the instances are deployed.

 The script does the following things:
 1. It determines the private IP, public IP, and private DNS of each EC2 instance being deployed to run PTFE.